vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 Each `dch-photon` container VM that you run creates an anonymous volume in the `default` volume store.
 By default, all of the images you pull into `dch-photon` go into this volume.
 The anonymous volume has a 2 GB limit.
 If you require more than 2 GB to store images and container state, you must explicitly specify a volume with a higher limit when you run `dch-photon`.

-This anonymous volumes that `dch-photon` creates are not deleted when you delete a `dch-photon` container VM.
+The anonymous volumes that `dch-photon` creates are not deleted when you delete a `dch-photon` container VM.
 This is by design, so that you can persist your image cache and container state beyond the lifespan of an individual `dch-photon` container VM.
 When you delete `dch-photon` container VMs, you must manually remove the anonymous volume from the volume store if you do not require them.

 ## Using `dch-photon` with vSphere Integrated Containers Registry <a href="registry"></a>